My Dog Is Driving Me Crazy!

 A lot of inexperienced, newer trainers tend to have gotten into training because they owned a dog that drove them crazy.
 They figured that since they started with a drivey dog, they can train any dog.
 Every dog is nuanced and requires that we not only understand them, but that we know enough about instinctual drives to be able to help them.
 Learning how to manipulate every drive successfully should be every trainers’ goal.

 Experienced trainers deliberately get high drive dogs because they wish to pursue a sport or activity where that kind of dog is desirable.

 Drive is defined largely by instinctual or internal motivators.
-Defensive drive, prey drive, social drive and hunt drive are the 4 basic drives that facilitate survival.
-The ability to look for and locate game would be hunt drive.
-The desire to chase and kill game would be prey drive.
+Defensive drive, prey drive and social drive are the 3 basic drives that facilitate survival.
+The ability to look for and locate game and to chase and kill game would be prey drive.
 An animal willing to fight in pursuit of a meal, a mate or territory, could be classified as defensive drive, and the desire to seek a mate, procreate, and hunt cooperatively with a group would be considered social drive.